 Sigma Gamma Rho's commitment to service is expressed in its slogan, "Greater Service, Greater Progress."
-The sorority has a proud history of offering service wherever chapters exist, including OPERATION BigBookBag, a program designed to address the needs, challenges and issues that face school-aged children who are educationally at-risk in local homeless shelters and extended care hospitals.
-The objective is for chapters to provide their local homeless shelters and children hospitals with educational materials, equipment and supplies.
+The sorority has a proud history of offering service wherever chapters exist, including OPERATION BigBookBag, a program designed to address the needs, challenges, and issues that face school-aged children who are educationally at-risk in local homeless shelters and extended care hospitals.
+The objective is for chapters to provide their local homeless shelters and children's hospitals with educational materials, equipment, and supplies.
 Other national projects include Wee Savers, and Project Reassurance.
-Through Habitat for Humanity, Sigma Gamma Rho built seven homes across the United States in Florida, District of Columbia, Wisconsin, California, and Texas.
+Through Habitat for Humanity, Sigma Gamma Rho built seven homes across the United States in Florida, the District of Columbia, Wisconsin, California, and Texas.

 The service of Sigma Gamma Rho from a global perspective includes Project Africa and Project Mwanamugimu.
 Through active participation in programs and through networking with other organizations such as the National Council of Negro Women, Urban League and the NAACP, Sigma's legacy of service to improve the quality of life for all mankind continues.